Software developer

 relational systems.
 Some feels that it introduces unnecessary

-complexity, and the general advice seems to be to use NULL
+complexity, and the general advice seems to be to use NULLs only when

 there is no better option.

-s introduces 3-valued logic.
-That is, in addition to TRUE
+programming languages.NULL with the empty string, zero, or false.NULLs introduces 3-valued logic.
+That is, in addition to TRUE and

 is handled by different functions is painful.
 Some examples: GROUP